-In late 2018, 26 of China’s top business executives came together in Beijing from Shanghai, Shenzhen and other popular cities to celebrate being the first cohort of the Executive MBA program (EMBA) in China.
+In late 2018, 26 of China’s top business executives came together in Beijing from Shanghai, Shenzhen and other popular cities to celebrate the Fox School of Business’ first cohort of the Executive MBA program in China.

 The Fox EMBA was developed for business professionals looking to expand their knowledge and enhance their careers.
 The program consists of market-driven courses and hands-on learning experiences delivered by world-class and award-winning business leaders and faculty members.
 To help support the global business community, the Fox School entered into a dual-degree partnership with Renmin University.
 The Beijing cohort includes students with a myriad of backgrounds, both professionally and demographically.
 Fox School professors based in Philadelphia travel to Beijing host one class per month at Renmin University facilities.